 The environment (the CMS application, files and database) is actively replicated between the primary data centre and the secondary data centre.
 Website traffic is served from both data centres by using a geographic load balancer provided by Incapsula.

 If either one of the 2 data centres fail, the system responds by serving traffic from the working data centre only.
 This reduces the potential for a website outage.

 A third node acts as a ‘witness’, communicating with the databases in the primary and secondary site about whether they should operate.

 The geographic load balancer itself is also actively replicated in multiple locations, so if the geographic load balancer fails, it can automatically work from another location.

-We recommend using active disaster recovery for both your UAT and production environment.
-If you do, it means that in a disaster your UAT and production environments will have the same server configuration.
+We configure Active DR for both your UAT and production environment. this means that in a disaster your UAT and production environments will have the same server configuration.
 You’ll be able to:

 accurately test production performance and locate issues

 write and test code that works in the production environment, preventing the chance of an outage